princekumar828/dbt_learnign_Doc/icebergnotes.md

+Netflix tried to address the problems with the Hive table format, by creating a new table format.
+The goals Netflix wanted to achieve with this format were:
+-	Table correctness/consistency
+-	Faster query planning and inexpensive execution – eliminate file listing and better file pruning
+-	Allows users to not worry about the physical layout of the data.
+Users should be able to write queries naturally and be able to get benefit or partitioning.
+-	Table evolution – Allow adding, removal of table columns, changes to partition schema.
+-	Accomplish all of these at scale.

+With this we landed with the concept of iceberg.
+"With Iceberg, a table is a canonical list of files."
+Instead of saying a table is all the files in a directory, theoretically the files in iceberg table could be anywhere.
+Files could be in different folders and does not have to be in nicely organized directory system.
+This is because iceberg is going to maintain the list of files in its metadata and the engine would leverage this metadata.
+This allows to get to the files faster.

+What iceberg is?
+1)	Table Format Specification:

+It’s a standard for how do we organize the data around the table.
+Any engine reading/writing data from iceberg table should implement this open specification.

+2)	A set of APIs and libraries of interaction with that specification (Java, Python API)

+These libraries are leveraged in other engines and tools that allow them to interact with iceberg tables.

+What iceberg is not?
+1)	Not a storage engine.
+(Storage options we could use are HDFS, object stores like S3)

+2)	Not an execution engine (Engine options we could use Spark, Presto, Flink etc)

+3)	Not a service.
+We do not have to run a server of some sort.
+It’s just a specification for storing and reading data and metadata files.

+Iceberg Design Benefits:
+-	Efficiently make smaller updates.
+Updates do not happen at the directory level now.
+Changes are made at the file level.
+-	Snapshot isolation for transactions.
+Every change to the table creates a new snapshot.
+All read are on the newest snapshot.
+Reads and writes do not interfere with each other and all writes are atomic.
+Read does not read a partial snapshot.
+-	Faster planning and execution.
+A lot of metadata is maintained at individual file, partition level allowing better file pruning while running the query.
+Column stats are maintained in the manifest files.
+These column stats are used to eliminate files.
+-	Reliable metrics for CBOs(vs hive).
+The column stats and metrics are calculated on write instead of frequent expensive jobs.
+-	Abstracting the physical, expose a logical view.
+Users don’t have to be familiar with the underlying physical structure of the table.
+Features like hidden partitioning, compaction of small files , table can change over time , ability to experiment with the table layout with breaking the table.
+-	Rich schema evolution support.
+-	All engines see changes immediately.
 <img width="1710" alt="Screenshot 2025-06-07 at 12 15 08 PM" src="https://github.com/user-attachments/assets/71facbf7-fa2b-474b-9912-9013bbc57a4e" />
 <img width="1710" alt="Screenshot 2025-06-07 at 12 20 36 PM" src="https://github.com/user-attachments/assets/2f8373da-b82c-4a68-8ec2-4a91ad089e68" />
 <img width="1710" alt="Screenshot 2025-06-07 at 12 25 03 PM" src="https://github.com/user-attachments/assets/781f974a-93ab-4074-9439-40f7a69d2616" />